sireum/case-env/readme.md

 The above will launch ``fmide`` installed in ``~/CASE/Sireum/bin/linux/fmide``.

-:warning: | The CASE env setup scripts freeze all Linux packages to a certain time/snapshot (as part of seL4 dependency requirements); thus, any OS security update after the freeze time/snapshot will not be installed (see `SNAPSHOT_DATE` in [snapshot.sh](snapshot.sh)).
+:warning: | Unless the `NO_SEL4` environment variable is set to disable automatic seL4 installation, the CASE env setup scripts freeze all Linux packages to a certain time/snapshot (as part of seL4 dependency requirements); thus, any OS security update after the freeze time/snapshot will not be installed (see `SNAPSHOT_DATE` in [snapshot.sh](snapshot.sh)).
 :---: | :---

 If you are interested to also setup FMIDE and HAMR directly in your machine running either Windows, Linux, or macOS, please see the instructions at [the bottom of this page](#setting-up-fmide-and-hamr-only).